- The most important factor to getting what you want

 By the way, the more difficult “deals” are not possible with adversarial agents.
 In fact, there is never a need for adversarial agents.
 A client’s best interests are far better served when agents are entirely constructive and seeking the best possible win-win situation.
 If you have an agent who seems always “at war” with the other side, you need a different agent.

-Your “offer” to purchase residential real estate will be a complete and fully executed AAR Purchase-Contract-0217.
+Your “offer” to purchase residential real estate will be a complete and fully executed Purchase-Contract.
 Anything else is just “talk”.

-This form is designed to be fair and neutral to both sides, but how this form is filled in and addendum added to can result in an agreement that is definitely not neutral.
+This form is designed to be fair and neutral to both sides, but how this form is filled in and its addendums can result in an agreement that is definitely not neutral.

 The seller could simply “accept” your offer, but in the bulk of cases that will not happen.
 The offer will be just the first step in negotiations.